 However, there are some qualifications out there that could help make you stand out from the competition, while also helping you perform your job well.

-Courses such as the Foundation level of AAT could help, or the credit controller level 2 apprenticeship, if you find a company who’d put you through this programme.
+Courses such as the Level 2 of AAT could help, or the credit controller level 2 apprenticeship, if you find a company who’d put you through this programme.

 What skills do I need?